RedTopper/Super-Haxagon/README.md

 ## Download

-You can download the latest build on [the releases page](https://github.com/RedTopper/Super-Haxagon/releases) to the right.
+You can download the latest build on [the releases page](https://github.com/RedTopper/Super-Haxagon/releases).

 ## Install